Zoom aims to make virtual classes distraction free with 'Focus Mode'

-San Francisco, Aug 12 (IANS) With the aim to make virtual learning distraction free, video conferencing platform Zoom has announced a new Focus mode that will help students stay attentive during the classes.
+San Francisco: With the aim to make virtual learning distraction free, video conferencing platform Zoom has announced a new Focus mode that will help students stay attentive during the classes.

 The company said that Focus Mode allows educators to see their students' videos and students to see their teachers without seeing other class participants.